Ab Initio Free Energy Surfaces for Coupled Ion-Electron Transfer

-Note that the evaluation of the reaction barrier at various $\Delta G_{OR}^\text{ex}$ provides a numerical method to evaluate the rate Eq. (\ref{genmhc}) above, and the application of this method to experimental reaction rates will be the subject of future work.

-{\it Adiabatic Corrections.} The landscape presented above can be modified when the reaction has adiabatic character, which is thought to be the case for CO$_2$ redox \cite{Qin2023_CO2_Reduction,Koper2024Theory}.
-In this case, if an effective coupling $H_{OR}(\tilde{q},\tilde{\xi})$ were known, the adiabatic surface could be computed by diagonalizing the two-level system Note that the true coupling value corresponding to a nuclear coordinate $\textbf{R}$ can be approximated from the Kohn-Sham cDFT orbitals according to Ref. \cite{Troy_mixed_cdft}, but will fluctuate throughout an AIMD trajectory.
-We can thus time average to approximate a mean coupling where $T$ is the total time of the trajectory, assumed to be sufficiently large.
-In Eq. (\ref{effective_coupling}) We have first averaged along the minima in the CV direction and then employed a linear interpolation to approximate the coupling for values $0<\tilde{q}<1$.
-In this case, as discussed in Ref. \cite{ethan_lambda_eff}, the corresponding adiabatic rate expression differs only by the prefactor
+While the results reported so far pertain to the diabatic landscape, CO$_2$ electroreduction is thought to be strongly adiabatic \cite{Abraham2025_lambda_eff,Qin2023_CO2_Reduction,Koper2024Theory}, which we now show.
 Figure 2(a) shows a contour plot of the electronic coupling across the full 2D landscape, while Fig. 2(b) shows a contour plot of the computed adiabatic free energy surface adjusted according to Eq. (\ref{adiabatic_ciet}).
-Note that the coupling values are quite large---on the order of 1--3 eV---consistent with the theoretical prediction of Ref. \cite{ethan_lambda_eff}.
+Note that the coupling values are very large---on the order of 1--3 eV---in remarkable agreement with the theoretical prediction of Ref. \cite{Abraham2025_lambda_eff} and indicative of an adiabatic mechanism.

-To calculate the TS, we note that in the adiabatic case, the TS is not confined to occur within the set $\mathcal{I}$ defined in Eq. (\ref{inter}), and so the restriction in the minimization in Eq. (\ref{ts}a) must be lifted.
+To calculate the TS within the adiabatic picture, we note that the TS is not confined to occur within the set $\mathcal{I}$ defined in Eq. (\ref{inter}), and so the restriction in the minimization in Eq. (\ref{ts}a) must be lifted.
 We therefore located the TS using a minimax (lowest-saddle) search, in which all neighboring grid points were connected by edges weighted by the higher of their energies, and the smallest edge-maximum path connecting the bottom-left and top-right minima was located via a Kruskal-style union–find algorithm \cite{kruskal1956}.
-Furthermore, note that in contrast to the non-diabatic approximation above, the experimentally observed driving force $\Delta G_\text{eff}^\text{ex}$ is no longer strictly equivalent to the diabatic shift $\Delta G_{OR}^\text{ex}$, so the latter must be adjusted analyze the former \cite{ethan_lambda_eff}.
+Furthermore, note that in contrast to the non-adiabatic mechanism discussed above, the experimentally observed driving force $\Delta G_\text{eff}^\text{ex}$ is no longer strictly equivalent to the diabatic shift $\Delta G_{OR}^\text{ex}$ \cite{Abraham2025_lambda_eff}.